coredns/coredns/plugin/rewrite/README.md

 * **FIELD** indicates what part of the request/response is being re-written.

    * `type` - the type field of the request will be rewritten.
-FROM/TO must be a DNS record type (`A`, `MX`, etc.);
-e.g., to rewrite ANY queries to HINFO, use `rewrite type ANY HINFO`.
+FROM/TO must be a DNS record type (`A`, `MX`, etc.); e.g., to rewrite ANY queries to HINFO, use `rewrite type ANY HINFO`.
    * `class` - the class of the message will be rewritten.
 FROM/TO must be a DNS class type (`IN`, `CH`, or `HS`); e.g., to rewrite CH queries to IN use `rewrite class CH IN`.
    * `name` - the query name in the _request_ is rewritten; by default this is a full match of the name, e.g., `rewrite name example.net example.org`.
-Other match types are supported, see the **Name Field Rewrites** section below.
+     Other match types are also supported.
+See the **Name Field Rewrites** section below.
    * `answer name` - the query name in the _response_ is rewritten.
-This option has special restrictions and requirements, in particular it must always combined with a `name` rewrite.
-See below in the **Response Rewrites** section.
+This option has special restrictions and requirements, in particular it may only be used with a `name` rewrite.
+See the **Response Rewrites** section below.
    *  `edns0` - an EDNS0 option can be appended to the request as described below in the **EDNS0 Options** section.
    * `ttl` - the TTL value in the _response_ is rewritten.

 * **FROM** is the name (exact, suffix, prefix, substring, or regex) or type to match